fragtion/lkv373a-v3-tx/README.md

 produce: a screen grab, a file, an RTSP camera, a test pattern, a live encoder — at the resolution and refresh rate you choose.

-It exists because the LKV373A **v3** generation changed its wire protocol.
-The receiver no longer just decodes an MPEG-TS stream; it expects a proprietary control table, a constant-rate "genlocked" delivery, and a link-level heartbeat.
+Under normal circuimstances, the lkv373a v3 won't play a standard MPEG-TS stream; it expects a modified control table, a constant-rate "genlocked" delivery, and a link-level heartbeat.
 A plain `ffmpeg ... udp://` stream makes a v3 receiver lock up, stutter, or sit on a black screen. `lkv373tx` reproduces what the real transmitter does, byte-for-byte, so the receiver behaves exactly as it does with genuine hardware.

 > This is an independent reverse-engineering project.
 It is not affiliated
 > with Lenkeng or ITE Tech.
-A full technical write-up of the firmware and
-> packet-capture analysis behind it is in preparation.

 ---